wuletawwonte/ethresale/README.md

 # Ethresale

 > **Ethresale** is a Nuxt.js powered web application that enables individuals to effortlessly buy or sell second hand or used items.
-This project leveraging the Supabase backend for seamless data management.
+This project leverages the Supabase backend for seamless data management.

 ## Setup